-You will learn how to analyse both fiction and non-fiction writing from a wide range of different texts covering the 19th, 20th and 21st Centuries, looking at purposes, audiences and effects.
+You will learn how to analyse both fiction and non-fiction writing from a wide range of different texts covering the 19th, 20th and 21st Centuries, looking at why writers write texts, how they write them for their audiences and what the effect of their witing is.
 You will gain detailed understanding of a range of language techniques and learn how to use them effectively and recognise their impact in others' work.
 You will also learn how to write for particular purposes and audiences: focusing on crafting language and tone, using a range of vocabulary and sentence structures, in order to create a specific impact for a reader.